 - Guest Relations Specialist will wear single-use gloves when handling Audio Wands

-Braille descriptions of the exhibits Sing Me Back Home and Outlaws & Armadillos: Country’s Roaring ’70s, gallery maps, and information guides can be requested at any location and checked out during your Museum visit from Guest Services, near the Museum’s main box office.
+Braille descriptions of the museum’s core exhibit, Sing Me Back Home, gallery maps, and information guides can be requested at any location and checked out during your Museum visit from Guest Services, near the Museum’s main box office.

 Many exhibits have sound stations where visitors can experience the various styles of country music, hear recorded interviews with artists, or listen to related broadcast programs like the Grand Ole Opry.
 Upon request, guided tours are available for visitors who are blind or have visual impairments.